jihuan-tian/jihuan-tian.github.io/_posts/2024-07-19-migrated-project-work-journals-to-org-roam-root-directory.markdown

 ---
 layout: post
-title: Migrated project working journals to org-roam root directory
+title: Migrated project work journals to org-roam root directory
 date: 2024-07-19
 categories: [computer]
 tags: [Org-mode]
 mathjax: false
 ---

 `org-roam` does not support Org files scattered in different folders which do not share a common ancestor.
-Therefore, I have to migrate my project working journals to the `org-roam` root directory.
-Since I still prefer to store project resources including figures, illustrations, scanned documents, mindmaps etc. into the project&rsquo;s own folder, all the relative links to these resources in the working journals should be converted with respect to the `org-roam` root directory.
+Therefore, I have to migrate my project work journals to the `org-roam` root directory.
+Since I still prefer to store project resources including figures, illustrations, scanned documents, mindmaps etc. into the project&rsquo;s own folder, all the relative links to these resources in the work journals should be converted with respect to the `org-roam` root directory.

 With the help of ChatGPT, I wrote the following Elisp function to achieve the above purpose.
 Note that this script also works for a link to Org heading like this `[[file:../../file.org::heading text]]`.